These easy fall side dishes will be the stars of your autumn table!

 The Brits enjoy stuffing every Sunday, after all.
 And it pairs well with everything from chicken to pork.

 Not a fan of green beans?
 I’m sure this recipe will make you reconsider.

 They’re such a breeze to make, too.
-If you’re looking for a quick and easy side for your weeknight dinner, this is it.
-This dish gets bonus points for being nutritious!
+So, if you’re looking for a quick and easy side for your weeknight dinner, this is it.

 10. Mashed Potatoes